-The VP of Product vs. The Product Manager
+VP of Product vs. Product Manager: Explore These Key Roles

 10,559.
 The number of open product roles in the U.S. (or at least the ones that were recently posted on Indeed).
 It is great to see because when I started my career, there were only a handful.
 And more and more companies are hiring product teams.
 If you are looking to join a product team or improve how yours operates, consider the key differences in product management roles — and expectations for each.